austintgriffith/concurrence.io/hugo/content/posts/example.md

 With the **addRequest** function we can store a request and trigger an event called **AddRequest** on the blockchain.

-Miners could then, off-chain, make requests to a number of internet endpoints, collecting relevant data, and sending it back to the contract.
+Miners, incentivized by a reserved token, then make requests to a number of internet endpoints, collecting relevant data, and sending it back to the contract.
 ```javascript
 contract.getPastEvents('AddRequest', {
     fromBlock: params.blockNumber,